 A rating of five is very good, working down to a zero which means urgent improvements are needed.
 If the rating is under five the officer will explain what improvements need to be made.

 If you're unhappy with the rating you can:

-From 13 December 2014 all food businesses that sell loose and pre-packed food, will need to provide clear labeling and information about food allergens to their customers.
+From 13 December 2014 all food businesses that sell loose and pre-packed food, will need to provide clear labelling and information about food allergens to their customers.
 For more information about allergens visit the Food Standards Agency's website.

 You can report a food premises if you think it isn't following hygiene rules by calling 01622 602205.

 We'll investigate your complaint as quickly as we can and contact will you within 5 working days.
 Some complaints can take up to 30 days, however we'll keep you updated every step of the way.